 - Share a short story where possible as it engages the audience

 - Practice!
 The more often you take the opportunity to speak off the cuff, the better you will be at it when it really counts.
-Organisations like Toastmasters International provide a safe environment to develop your impromptu speaking skills or, if you’re near Edinburgh, come along to our monthly group coaching workshops.
+Organisations like Toastmasters International and other public speaking groups provide a safe environment to develop your impromptu speaking skills.